Lachlan-Mayne/english-notes/Peter/Marketing.md

 Qantas now has to:
 - Disclose all costs to customers including all previously hidden levies
 - Pay millions in fines for colluding with other businesses to fix fuel charges
-- Pay $2M for misleading advertising
+- Pay $2M for misleading customers in regards to refund capabilities